Do these most days and it will help protect your mental health.

 5. Get your micronutrients

-Despite consuming more calories than ever, many people do not get their recommended intake of brain-essential nutrients, a new study reports.
+Despite consuming more calories than ever, many people do not get their recommended intake of brain-essential nutrients, a study reports.

 The study explains the best way of getting the required nutrients: